savonet/book/workflow.md

 'sine=frequency=440'`) in stereo (`-ac 2`), encode it in wav (`-f wav`) or raw format (`-f s16le`), and output it on the standard output (`-`).

-#### Jack input
+#### JACK input

-If the other program has support for it, it is possible to use Jack\index{Jack} with the `input.jack` operator.
+If the other program has support for it, it is possible to use JACK\index{JACK} with the `input.jack` operator.
 This library is dedicated to the communication of audio data between programs and greater stability and precision is expected than with the above method.
-We do not detail it here, because it involves some configuration (in particular, a dedicated Jack server should be running) which is not specific to Liquidsoap.
+We do not detail it here, because it involves some configuration (in particular, a dedicated JACK server should be running) which is not specific to Liquidsoap.

 #### GStreamer input {#sec:gstreamer-input}